Wy avoid clichés? Everyone uses them, and they capture your thoughts and ideas in the blink of an eye.

 Peaceful time before frenetic activity.
 Sometimes the air does seems eerily torpid before a summer thunderstorm.
 But meanwhile, electricity shimmers, clouds build up rapidly, and birds and other animals take shelter because they know what’s coming.
 It’s a deceptive calm.
 If you’re writing about an actual storm, why not do some research and be factual?
 In any case, skip the worn out cliché and offer a more imaginative description.
 “Their tense, fidgety silence was a harbinger of the argument to come.”

 7. Get a bird’s eye view.

 A view from above.
 With the advent of airplanes, helicopters, satellites, drones, and Google Earth, birds aren’t the only one getting an aerial view.
-Just write what you mean.
+Just write what you mean and avoid clichés.
 “From the mountaintop she could see the hazy curve of the earth.”
 Why get birds involved unless they’re chirping in the trees?